 These mild brain injuries happen when the brain bounces off the inside of the skull, as the head is forced back and forth subsequent to impact.
 Depending on the direction and severity of impact, different parts of the brain or brainstem can be damaged.

 Other common injuries involved in car accidents include the upper back, rib, and shoulder problems.
 This is due to the body being restricted by the shoulder belt with the rest of the body being torqued around the restraint.

 Depending on the severity of the accident, any part of the body could be injured and the seriousness of these injuries can vary from mild to deadly.

 Symptoms of whiplash are varied.
 The most common symptoms include neck pain and stiffness, headache, ringing ear noises, dizziness, fatigue, arm pain, jaw pain, arm weakness, visual disturbances, shoulder pain/stiffness, and sometimes back pain.

-When these symptoms persist, anxiety, depression, stress, anger, frustration, sleep disturbance, and drug dependency can occur.
+When these symptoms persist, anxiety, depression, stress, anger, frustration, sleep disturbance, and drug dependence can occur.

 Chiropractic care includes all of these as well as muscle release methods, mobilization, manipulation, and patient education.
-Speedy return to normal activity including work is important to avoid the gloomy spiral into long-term disability.
+A speedy return to normal activity including work is important to avoid the gloomy spiral into long-term disability.

 Luckily, most patients can recover from these injuries with proper treatment.
 It is common, however, for permanent residuals to remain due to scar tissue and altered biomechanics of the joints in the spine.